 In addition to the fixed worldwide totals, 50,000 extra green cards are given each year through the ethnic diversity visa or lottery category.
 Qualifying countries and the number of green cards available to each country are determined each year according to a formula.

-In other situations, however, it’s possible to shorten your wait.
-For example, if you are the spouse of a lawful permanent resident, and that person becomes a U.S. citizen, then you become an immediate relative and can proceed with your green card application.
+In some situations, it’s possible to shorten your wait for a U.S. green card.
+For example, if you are the spouse of a lawful permanent resident, and that person becomes a U.S. citizen, then you become an immediate relative and can proceed with your green card application immediately.